freenode/web-7.0/CONTRIBUTING.md

   a condensed palette)
 - All colors must be variables, no colors are declared after `:root { }`

-This does not apply to third party css such as open sans, font awesome and freenode.css
+This does not apply to third party css such as open sans, font awesome and trumpnode.css

 ### HTML
 - Templates are [Jinja2](http://jinja.pocoo.org) based